Hitchin' a Ride (Vanity Fare song): Year-end charts

+Certifications

 Sinitta version

-"Hitchin' a Ride" was covered by American singer Sinitta.
+"Hitchin' a Ride" was covered by American-British singer Sinitta.
 It was released in 1990 as the fifth and final single from her second album Wicked (1989).
 The song was produced by Ralf Rene Maue.
 The B-side contains a previously unreleased song "I'm On My Way".
 This single reached number 24 in the UK, number 19 in Ireland, and number 131 in Australia.

 Critical reception

 Bill Coleman from Billboard wrote, "U.K. siren continues her bid for American stardom with a peppy, HiNRG cover of the Vanity Fare nugget."
 David Giles from Music Week stated that the song has been "given an ultra-glossy Hi-NRG sheen".
 He added that "it sounds a little dated, reminiscent perhaps of Kelly Marie's "Feels Like I'm in Love", but should still clear the shelves."